nicoduj/homebridge-harmony/README.md

   - if you set to true, The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.
   - if you set to "inverted", The "switch" will be "off" if and only if there is no current activity, and toggling it while "off" does nothing.
   - if you set to "stateless", it will always be off, but can be triggered to switch off current activity.
-- `skipedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
+- `skippedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
 Can be usefull if your devices in the activity have the same on / off command and you want to automate them outside off the home app .
 For TV mode, and PowerOff feature, you can add "PowerOff" to this list if you want.
-- `addAllActivitiesToSkipedIfSameStateActivitiesList` option to add all activities automatically to skipedIfSameStateActivities behavior. (defaults : false)
+- `addAllActivitiesToSkippedIfSameStateActivitiesList` option to add all activities automatically to skippedIfSameStateActivities behavior. (defaults : false)
 - `publishActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
 Defaults to true.
 - `devicesToPublishAsAccessoriesSwitch` array of Devices to exposes with on/off function or custom functions
 - `publishDevicesAsIndividualAccessories` option to publish devices as individual accessories.
 Defaults to true.